 In June 2016, the IASB issued amendments to IFRS 2, Share-based Payment ("IFRS 2"), clarifying how to account for certain types of share-based payment transactions.
 The amendments apply for annual periods beginning on or after January 1, 2018 with prospective application.
-Retrospective, or early, application is permitted if information is available without the use of hindsight.
-The Company is in the process of determining the impact of IFRS 2 on its Financial Statements.
+The Company has adopted IFRS 2 and has determined that it has no effect on the financial statements.